aercolino/enzymes3/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/nzymes` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin zip file.
-1. Activate the plugin through the 'Plugins' screen in WordPress.
+1. Activate the plugin.

 == Frequently Asked Questions ==